pmxcrw/learn_python/README.md

 # learn_python
-Where I keep code written for tutorial exercises, or cyber-dojos
+This is where I keep code written for:

+- tutorial exercises
+- cyber-dojos